-- As every instalment is considered as a separate investment, you would need to calculate the tenure separately for every EMI.
+- As every instalment is considered a separate investment, you would need to calculate the tenure separately for every EMI.

 Mutual Funds for Medium Term

 If you wish to invest for four to six years, you can fuel your risk appetite.
 You can take calculated risks by making investments in a balanced fund.
 When one opts for a balanced fund, their money gets invested in debt and equity instruments together.
-Equities happen to be stocks which we know to be risky.
+Equities happen to be stocks that we know to be risky.
 Because of this risk, balanced funds make investments in debt as well.

 The 2 Types of Balanced Funds are:

-1. Equity Oriented: A larger portion of your funds in invested in stocks or equities.
+1. Equity Oriented: A larger portion of your funds is invested in stocks or equities.
 You are entitled to every advantage of equity funds.
 If your investment tenure is more than 12 months, your gains are tax-free.
-Moreover, if the stock markets go up, returns you reap are a windfall.
+Moreover, if the stock markets go up, the returns you reap are a windfall.
 However, equities have risks attached.
 Good times yield good returns, but bad times might bring losses.

-2. Debt Oriented: A larger portion of your funds get invested in Debt Funds.
+2. Debt Oriented: A larger portion of your funds gets invested in Debt Funds.
 Although lower returns are offered, better security is assured in comparison to equity-oriented balanced funds.
-However, you cannot enjoy all the tax benefits offered by the equity-oriented balanced funds.
+However, you cannot enjoy all the tax benefits offered by equity-oriented balanced funds.
 Earnings from investments of less than 3 years are taxed according to the investor’s income slab.

 Investment of more than 3 years gets taxed at 20% after indexation is factored in.
-However, all Mutual Fund institutions presently offer equity-oriented balanced funds only, thus enabling the investor enjoy tax benefits.
+However, all Mutual Fund institutions presently offer equity-oriented balanced funds only, thus enabling the investor to enjoy tax benefits.
 Dividends should be kept in mind while discussing Balanced Funds.
 A large number of fund companies provide investors with monthly dividends.

-The dividends received by investors who sign up for a fund from these companies are not what they earn on their fund.
+The dividends received by investors who sign up for a fund from these companies are not what they earn on their funds.
 It is their own money paid out to them on a monthly basis.
 However, taking dividends lowers the Net Asset Value of your fund.
 The funding institutions are also not liable to continuously pay you a dividend if your fund suffers a hit or the markets fail to perform well.
 You should be prepared for a setback during such times.
 If you are being offered dividends, make sure that you have a thorough understanding of the plan before you give your consent.

 Mutual Funds for Long Term

 When you plan for long-term investment, Mutual Funds are what you should consider.
 Irrespective of the reason behind your investment, mutual Funds are amazing investment tools for the long term.
-When you consider Mutual Funds as an investment tool for long term, you can invest in small-cap, mid-cap, multi-cap, and large-cap funds.
+When you consider Mutual Funds as an investment tool for the long term, you can invest in small-cap, mid-cap, multi-cap, and large-cap funds.

 1. Large Cap Funds invest in large-cap companies.
-Due to an impressive track record, the stock prices of these companies are considerably stable.
-They are able to endure the stock-market fluctuations, to a large extent, with minimum swing in both directions.
+Due to an impressive track record, the stock prices of these companies are considered stable.
+They are able to endure the stock-market fluctuations, to a large extent, with a minimum swing in both directions.
 The low volatility of these funds offers average returns and high security.

-2. Small-Cap Fund is extremely vulnerable to market ups and downs and thus is a risky option.
+2. Small-Cap Fund is extremely vulnerable to market ups and downs and this is a risky option.
 However, the reward for choosing it is the attractive returns.
 If the fund swings high up, you are to be rewarded richly.
 But, you should never ignore the risks.

 3. Multi-Cap and Mid-Cap Funds are midway between the two above-discussed funds.
-Multi-cap Fund is a wiser choice as your money gets diversified, thus providing you a balance of returns and risks.
+Multi-cap Fund is a wiser choice as your money gets diversified, thus providing you with a balance of returns and risks.
 You can get the returns of a small-cap fund and the security of a large-cap one.

-Never put all your eggs in one basket, i.e. never invest all your money at one place.
+Never put all your eggs in one basket, i.e. never invest all your money in one place.
 Diversify your investment across various kinds of Mutual Funds.
 Try to achieve a healthy combination of returns and risks.